kokiebisu/saola/README.md

 - Setup: The script prepares a folder structure on the user's desktop, organizing downloads by manga title and chapters.
 - Scraping: Utilizes custom functions to scrape manga metadata and chapter content from the specified URL.
-- Compilation: Downloads are merged into a single PDF, preserving the order and integrity of the manga chapters.
+- Compilation: Downloads are merged into a single PDF, preserving the order of the manga chapters.

 ## Usage